Culturally Competent. Relationship-Centered.

 Health Insurance Coverage and Fees

 I am not currently contracted with any insurance companies and would be considered an "out-of-network" provider for reimbursement purposes.
 I provide superbills, which may be submitted for out-of-network reimbursement from your insurance provider.
 Please contact your insurance for more information on out-of-network benefits and the process to submit claims for reimbursement.
-You may request a sliding scale fee during the initial consultation or at any time if your financial circumstances change.
-Full payment is due at time of service.
+Clients are frequently surprised that they can reclaim much of their out-of-pocket expense and this can make sessions quite affordable.

 Dr. Jennifer Lotz, PsyD (she/her)